fapplin/MAKER-PI-PICO/Example Code/C/readme.md

 the "Programming" menu and follow the instructions from Section 7.2.

+Chapter 2.
+The SDK

+* IMPORTANT
+The following instructions assume that you are using a Raspberry Pi Pico and some details may differ if you are using a different RP2040-based board.
+They also assume you are using Raspberry Pi OS running on a Raspberry Pi 4, or an equivalent Debian-based Linux distribution running on another platform.
+Alternative instructions for those using Microsoft Windows (see Section 9.2) or Apple macOS (see Section 9.1) are also provided.

+The Raspberry Pi Pico is built around the RP2040 microcontroller designed by Raspberry Pi.
+Development on the board is fully supported with both a C/C++ SDK, and an official MicroPython port.
+This book talks about how to get started with the SDK, and walks you through how to build, install, and work with the SDK toolchain.

+* TIP
+For more information on the official MicroPython port see the Raspberry Pi Pico Python SDK book which documents the port, and Get started with MicroPython on Raspberry Pi Pico by Gareth Halfacree and Ben Everard, published by Raspberry Pi Press.

+* TIP
+For more information on the C/C++ SDK, along with API-level documentation, see the Raspberry Pi Pico C/C++ SDK book.

 2.1 Get the SDK and examples

 The pico-examples repository (https://github.com/raspberrypi/pico-examples) provides a set of example applications